 - Define your objective.
 Every game should tie back to a real business goal (e.g., improving a conversion strategy or defining a new marketing plan).

 - Use small groups.
 Break your team into small teams or group members to allow for more voices and ideas.
+A few examples of activities that work well in this format include resource allocation challenges, leadership role rotations, and quick icebreaker games.
 Using post-it notes can help label items and facilitate organization during activities.

 Final Thoughts